 The world needs flowers.
-There is nothing better than getting a bouquet of fresh, fragrant flowers delivered to your doorstep with love from someone you care about.
+Let’s face it, there is nothing better than getting a bouquet of fresh, fragrant flowers delivered to your doorstep with love from someone you care about.

-Flowers are one of the most popular gifts given in the United States every year, with an estimated 20 billion dollars spent on them annually!
+Flowers are one of the most popular gifts in the United States every year, with an estimated 20 billion dollars spent annually!